Causes of snoring and sleep apnoea

 Treatment for snoring and sleep apnoea

-This will depend on the cause in the individual patient.
-Treatment includes:
+This will depend on the cause of snoring or sleep apnoea in the individual patient.
+Treatment options include:

 1. Lifestyle changes, for example, weight loss.
 Patients can be referred to a dietician if required.